equinor/flownet/README.md

 * Train the model
 * Assure model predictiveness
 * Use the models to efficiently optimize and make decisions

+For documentation, see [the GitHub pages](https://equinor.github.io/flownet/) for this repository.

 ## Contributing